 Again, we are not diagnosing the disease, but integrating information on the whole patient will help guide our impressions and recommendations.

-So here are 9 sets of numbers to consider:
+So, to get you started, here are 9 sets of numbers to consider:

 1) Body Mass Index (BMI):

 We love our dietitians.
 Let them carry the calculators and do the math or use the myriad of BMI calculators online.